SB-6284

 Plain Language

-Deployers must complete an impact assessment for each high-risk AI system deployed on or after July 1, 2027, and within 90 days of any intentional and substantial modification.
-The assessment must cover: the system's purpose and intended uses, an analysis of algorithmic discrimination risks and mitigation steps, input data categories, outputs, performance metrics and limitations, transparency measures, and post-deployment monitoring and oversight.
-After a substantial modification, the assessment must also disclose how the system's actual use compared to the developer's intended uses.
+Deployers must complete an impact assessment before deploying any high-risk AI system on or after July 1, 2027, and within 90 days after any intentional and substantial modification.
+The assessment must cover: system purpose and intended uses, algorithmic discrimination risk analysis with mitigation steps, data input categories, outputs, performance metrics and limitations, transparency measures, and post-deployment monitoring and safeguards.
+Post-modification assessments must also disclose how actual use compared to the developer's intended uses.
 A single assessment may cover comparable systems.
-Cross-jurisdictional impact assessments that are reasonably similar in scope and effect satisfy this requirement.
-All impact assessments, supporting records, and prior assessments must be retained for at least three years after final deployment.
-Small deployers meeting the conditions of Section 7 (fewer than 50 FTEs, no own-data training, system used for disclosed purposes, developer's impact assessment made available) are exempt.
+Assessments completed for other legal compliance purposes satisfy this requirement if reasonably similar in scope and effect.
+Records must be maintained for at least three years following final deployment, including the most recent assessment, supporting records, and prior assessments.
+Small deployer exemptions under Sec.
+7 apply if the deployer has fewer than 50 FTEs, does not use its own data to train the system, uses the system for its disclosed intended uses, and makes the developer's impact assessment available to consumers.
+Trade secret protections apply.

 Statutory Text